 Practise some relaxation techniques daily to keep your general levels of stress and anxiety under control.
 I talk to my clients about The Stress Bucket and how important it is to keep that bucket empty so that other worries and problems that crop up don't send the stress spilling over.
 Take a look at this blog post for some ideas on general relaxation techniques.

 When you are in that anxiety-inducing situation, use simple relaxation techniques such as muscle relaxation, deep breathing or bi-lateral stimulation to calm your mind before the conversation starts.
 This will help you to calm down and clear your head so you can then shift your focus to what is going on outside your own body and mind, really listen to the other person and get into the flow of the conversation.

-If you would like some help to overcome social anxiety for good, please do get in touch.
-We can make a plan, set some goals and work through this together at your own pace.
+If you would like some help to overcome social anxiety for good, please book an initial consultation and assessment session.
+We can make a plan for your own six-week hypnotherapy programme and set some goals.
 Some people find that these fears date back to childhood and are linked to early memories of feeling embarrassed or humiliated.
 If we find that is the case, we can do some inner-child work to remove those old feelings and free you to move forward.
 Every client is treated on an individual basis so there is no one-size-fits-all solution to any problem.